What Is Thai Chicken Flatbread?

 What is the peanut sauce for Thai chicken flatbread made of?

-The peanut sauce for Thai chicken flatbread is made from smooth peanut butter, coconut milk, red curry paste, soy sauce, rice vinegar, lime juice, honey, and a touch of sesame oil, whisked together until smooth and spreadable.
+The peanut sauce is made from smooth peanut butter, red curry paste, soy sauce, rice vinegar, lime juice, honey, sesame oil, fresh grated ginger, minced garlic, sriracha or red chili flakes, warm water, and coconut milk, whisked together until smooth and spreadable.
 It is savory, slightly sweet, and bright from the lime and rice vinegar.
-The red curry paste adds warmth and depth without being spicy.
+The red curry paste adds warmth and depth.
 It is intentionally mild to work for all ages.

 Can I make Thai chicken flatbread ahead of time?

 You can assemble the flatbread up to one hour ahead, cover, and refrigerate, then bake when ready.
-Add the bean sprouts just before baking rather than during assembly if making ahead.
+Add the bean sprouts and fresh cilantro after baking rather than during assembly if making ahead.
 The peanut sauce can be made up to three days ahead and refrigerated.
 Bring it to room temperature and stir well before spreading.
 The flatbread is best eaten immediately after baking while the cheese is still melted and the edges are still crisp.

 Is Thai chicken flatbread spicy?

 The base recipe is kept mild and gentle, suitable for children and those sensitive to heat.
-The red curry paste in the peanut sauce provides a very gentle warmth that is pleasant rather than spicy.
-For adults who want more heat, sliced fresh Thai chilies, extra sweet Thai chili sauce, or a drizzle of sriracha can be added to individual portions before or after baking.
+The red curry paste and sriracha in the peanut sauce provide a very gentle warmth that is pleasant rather than spicy.
+For adults who want more heat, sliced fresh Thai chilies or a drizzle of sriracha can be added to individual portions before or after baking.
 The mild base makes this recipe work for a mixed group of ages and heat preferences.

 What chicken works best for Thai chicken flatbread?

 Rotisserie chicken torn into small pieces is the fastest and most convenient option and works perfectly.
 Leftover grilled chicken, poached chicken thighs, or any fully cooked chicken shredded or diced into small pieces also works well.
 The chicken should be fully cooked before it goes on the flatbread.
-For more Thai flavor, toss the chicken briefly in a small amount of soy sauce and lime juice before adding it to the flatbread.
+For more Thai flavor, marinate the chicken briefly in soy sauce, garlic powder, onion powder, and black pepper before adding it to the flatbread.

 NEWSLETTER SIGN-UP